julianwasylka/merchandise-sim/README.md

 # merchandise-sim
-Simulation of producers making a product and customers wanting to buy it
+### Simulation of producers making a product and customers wanting to buy it
+Every client and producent is a separate thread